li3n3/clrs/chapter01.md

   the same machine.
 For inputs of size n, insertion sort runs in 8n^2 steps, while merge sort runs in 64n lg n steps.
 For which values of n does insertion sort beat merge sort?
-  * TODO: okay this is where I left off
+  * TODO: look up the math of this again; it's been years and years

 1.2-3
 * What is the smallest value of n such that an algorithm whose running time is 100n^2 runs faster than an algorithm whose running time is 2^n on the same machine?
+  * Also gonna need to review some math here.